KevinVidomski/lbff_minecraft_tools/CONTRIBUTING.md

 All AI agents MUST record themselves in `.github/AI_CONTRIBUTORS.md` before performing work in the repository on any given day.
 Use the format:

-Agent display name — model: model name or "undisclosed" — date: YYYY-MM-DD
+Agent display name —  nickname: user provided nickname model: model name or "undisclosed" — date: YYYY-MM-DD